shortbloke/DogDoor-ESP32/README.md

 connectivity, MQTT telemetry, and an OLED status display.
 The project is built with PlatformIO on top of the Arduino framework.

+This is based on my earlier [Particle Photon DogDoor](https://github.com/shortbloke/DogDoor) project.

 ## Features

 - **Sensor-aware door control** – polls indoor/outdoor VL53L0X sensors,